 A FEW DAYS AFTER THE MEETING at Mujahid Manzil, I went to see Hanief Hyderi at his home, in a densely packed cluster of houses near the airport on the outskirts of Srinagar.
 His small two-storey house looked like it was still under construction: there were unfinished concrete floors and bare brick walls, and some of the windows were still missing their glass—but Hyderi explained that it had been built a few years earlier, with money his wife had borrowed from her brothers.
 When I arrived, he was waiting for me in a by-lane near a neighbourhood mosque, wearing grey sweatpants and a matching baggy jumper.

 Hyderi, who nearly suffered a brain hemorrhage a few years ago, looks older than his 57 years.
 He speaks with a quiet rasp, calmly and slowly; his manner is both rigid and resigned, fitted to a man who lost his battles but never abandoned his stern faith in the cause.
-A few minutes after we sat down inside the house, in a sparsely furnished room with a few mattresses piled in a corner, one of his daughters suddenly appeared with cups of tea on a tray, and Hyderi quietly reproached her for entering in the presence of
+A few minutes after we sat down inside the house, in a sparsely furnished room with a few mattresses piled in a corner, one of his daughters suddenly appeared with cups of tea on a tray, and Hyderi quietly reproached her for entering in the presence of male strangers.

 He joined the Kashmiri branch of Jamaat-e-Islami as a teenager in the late 1960s.
 “My father was a worker in a silk factory,” Hyderi said.
 “I left school after sixth grade—I wasn’t interested in studying, I was more into the technical side since my childhood.
 My father sent me to learn tailoring, then I got into the iron and steel fabrication business, making gates, grills.
 Eventually I had two shops.”